 - Braille music scores

-If someone requires help with a Daisy reader, or to download books to a direct to player device, etc. please direct them to the local CNIB office – 749 Baseline Road East in London, 519 685 8420.
+If you require help with a Daisy reader, or to download books directly to a player device, etc. please direct them to the local CNIB office – 749 Baseline Road East in London, 519 685 8420.
 They will be happy to assist.